 - 1. Coordinate evacuation from classroom if necessary. - 2.
 Assist handicapped out of building without use of elevators. - 3.
 Assess overall situation in classroom. - 4.
-Initiate first aid if qualified individual is available. - 5.
+Initiate First Aid if qualified individuals are available. - 5.
 Report when students are safe to move to an emergency assembly point or command post. - 6.
-Report via runner any casualties, structural damage, and hazardous material spills and status of volunteer student help control point of command post (A103).
+Report via radio or runner any casualties, structural damage, and hazardous material spills and status of volunteer student to the command post (A103).